 Become an authorized user: There’s no minimum age requirement for authorized users.

 Get a job and wait two years: You can get your own credit card account when you’re 18, as long as you have enough independent income for monthly bill payments.
 You should get a student credit card if you go to college, as they tend to have much better terms than other starter credit cards.
 A secured credit card is a good backup plan, too.

 Get a debit card: This won’t help you build credit, and you won’t be able to borrow money.
 But a debit card linked to your checking account will free you from having to carry cash all the time.

 You can get a credit card at 16.
 You just can’t get an account in your own name.
 But if someone is willing to add you as an authorized user, you can start learning about, using and building credit.
 And in a couple years, you’ll be able to get your first card.

 Only as an authorized user, really.
 To be fair though, if I had a credit card at 16, I would've been in debt faster than you can say "collection"!
 And I think it's fine, you don't really want huge debt looming over you at such a young age.

-There are credit cards are available for high school students.
-But until you’re 21 years old, you’ll have to meet one of two requirements.
-You’ll have to have an income, one that demonstrates your ability to pay back the debt.
-Or, have a co-signer at least 21 years old on the application.
-The co-signer agrees to assume responsibility for your account, meaning they’re liable for any of your unpaid debt.… read full answer
+There are several credit cards you can get if you are a high school student and you are at least 18 years old.
+But until you are 21 years old, you need to either have a proof of steady income that demonstrates your ability to pay back the debt, or have a co-signer who is at least 21 years old on the application.
+For the latter, the co-signer agrees to assume responsibility for your account, meaning they’re liable for any of your unpaid debt.… read full answer